gonekng/myblog/source/_posts/Python/ML_ch_3_3.md

 - preventing the model from overfitting the training set
 - linear regression model : reducing the size of the coefficient multiplied by the feature.

+## hyperparameter: alpha
+  - parameter which has to be set in advance
+    + increase/decrease in regulatory intensity
+    + adjusted to increase the performance of the model
+  - Conceptual understanding is important, but it doesn't mean much in practice.
+    + No guarantee of performance compared to working hours.
+    + More than 100 libraries in scikit-learn, and the types and numbers of hyperparameters vary.
+  - Better to use the existing hyperparameters, for unfamiliar models.

 ## Normalize feature scales
 - using StandardScaler class in scikit-learn